Louisiana, Mississippi schools to participate in Future City Competition

 by: Rene Abadie

-HAMMOND – Middle school teams from Louisiana and Mississippi are preparing to participate in the Future City Competition to be held in January 2014 at Southeastern Louisiana University.
+HAMMOND – Seven middle school teams from Louisiana and Mississippi plan to participate in the Future City Competition to be held Jan.
+25 at Southeastern Louisiana University.

-Teams of sixth, seventh and eighth graders will participate in the National Engineers Week Foundation's 2013-14 Future City Competition, where they are asked to design a city of the future and predict what it may look like by using the simulation program SimCity software.
+Teams of sixth, seventh and eighth graders will participate in DiscoverE's 2013-14 Future City Competition, where they are asked to design a city of the future and predict what it may look like by using the simulation program SimCity software.
 The software is provided free to all registered participating teams.
+DiscoverE is a consortium of professional and technical societies and major U.S corporations and culminates very year National Engineers Week.

-This year's challenge: Identify a problem of moving people in a city of the future and design a mode of transportation to solve this problem.
+This year's challenge to the school teams is to identify a problem of moving people in a city of the future and design modes and methods of transportation to solve the problem.

 Major sponsors for the Louisiana regional event are Shell and Entergy, which also sponsored previous Future City competitions at Southeastern.